VOLCANIC

 This travertine is a special form of limestone, consisting of the two minerals aragonite (prevails in vicinity of vents) and calcite, which in chemical terms both are calcium carbonates.
 Therefore, at Mammoth Hot Springs virtually the same sinter formation processes take place as known from stalactite caves, but above-ground, far more quickly due to the hot water, and by generating a snow-white, highly pure sinter quality.
 In contrast, the majority of Yellowstone's hot springs precipitate siliceous sinter, and this at very much slower rate.
 On visits in Mammoth Hot Springs the quite different appearance of travertine terracettes and stalactites from siliceous sinter formations becomes obvious already from afar.

-Main Terrace Mammoth Hot Springs Yellowstone
+Main Terraces Area Mammoth Hot Springs Yellowstone

 Pulpit Terrace Mammoth Hot Springs Yellowstone